autocet/LudiComputer/README.md

 <b>Hello world!</b>

-This is an idea I want to share, not only in the invented S80 format.
-I am developing the same idea for the S100 bus and although it seems practically impossible to do something like this I think I can achieve it.
+This is an idea I want to share, not only in the proposed S80 format.
+Will be developing the same idea for the S100 bus, a Retro versión of the non profit proposal, electronics adventure of the selve contructing computer.

-Are you joining LudiComputer?
+<b>Open to the LudiComputer experience!</b>

 <img src="https://www.microelectronicjb.com/wp-content/uploads/2021/11/LC-2.jpg"
      alt="Hello world!"